datascience-mobi-2022/2022-topic-03-team-04/Results/txt/README.md

 # Results

-All of our results are exported here as txt.
+All of our data frame, vector and list results are exported here as txt.

 | Data | Description |
 | ------ | ------ |